Kerrang!: International editions

+Website

-WebsiteKerrang!'s website, www.kerrang.com, was launched in summer 2001 by Dan Silver.
-Kerrang!'s parent company Emap acquired the domain name from a Norwegian cybersquatter by the name of Steingram Stegane for a token sum of £666.Kerrang!'s website features news and features on both contemporary and classic rock bands, as well as previewing upcoming events.
+Kerrang!'s website, www.kerrang.com, was launched in summer 2001 by Dan Silver.
+Kerrang!'s parent company Emap acquired the domain name from a Norwegian cybersquatter by the name of Steingram Stegane for a token sum of £666.

+Kerrang!'s website features news and features on both contemporary and classic rock bands, as well as previewing upcoming events.
 The website hosts Kerrang!'s online shop, podcasts, message board, TV and radio segments ensuring more opportunities to sell associated merchandise and products.
 In 2001, Kerrang! launched its own online forum with the "rants and raves" section taking up most of the traffic.
 According to Alexa www.kerrang.com is ranked 83,545th globally, and 33,532nd in the U.S.

+Other ventures

 Kerrang!
 Awards

 Since 1993, the magazine has held an annual awards ceremony to mark the most successful bands in the interests of their readers.
 The awards became one of Britain's most recognised events by the now defunct Guinness Book of British Hit Singles & Albums, often listing some of the winners in their annual round-up of the previous year.
 The event is presented by major music celebrities, with many others outside the industry who attend the event.

 After a year hiatus, the Awards were relaunched in 2018, with notable guests that included Johnny Depp, Joe Perry, Tony Iommi, Corey Taylor, and Dave Grohl, among others.
-After a two-year hiatus due to the Covid-19 pandemic, the ceremony returned in June 2022, with the reader nominations period beginning in April 2022.
+After a two-year hiatus due to the COVID-19 pandemic, the ceremony returned in June 2022, with the reader nominations period beginning in April 2022.

 Kerrang!
 Radio

-In 2000, EMAP launched Kerrang! as a digital radio station, across the United Kingdom.
+In 2000, EMAP launched Kerrang! as a DAB radio station, across the United Kingdom.
 This was principally a 'jukebox' station, playing a back-to-back sequence of rock and alternative music.
 On 10 June 2004, Kerrang!
 105.2 was launched as a regional radio station in Birmingham with an advertising campaign by London-based creative agency ODD.
 The radio had a number of specialist programmes dedicated to the many subgenres of rock music.
 The radio output included interviews with those affecting popular culture and society as well as those involved with music.
 It stopped broadcasting on FM as of 14 June 2013 and once again became a digital station, with listeners able to tune in on DAB or the Kerrang!
 Radio app.
 With this broadcasting change came a move in Kerrang!
 Radio's offices from Birmingham to London.
 Absolute Radio is now broadcasting on its FM frequency.

 Kerrang!
 TV

-In 2001 EMAP launched Kerrang!
+In 2001, EMAP launched Kerrang!
 TV.
 As with the radio station, the television channel covers the more mainstream side of the rock music as well as classic rock bands including Aerosmith, AC/DC and Guns N' Roses and classic heavy metal bands such as Iron Maiden, Black Sabbath and Metallica.
 Kerrang!
-TV, along with its The Box Plus Network sister channels, is now fully owned by Channel Four Television Corporation.
+TV, along with its The Box Plus Network sister channels, was fully owned by Channel Four Television Corporation and subsequently closed due to budget cuts made by Channel 4, along with its sister channels, on 30th June 2024.